Configure API Registration

-- In the BeyondInsight console, go to Configuration > General > API Registrations.
+- In the BeyondInsight Console, navigate to Configuration > General > API Registrations.

-Once the key has been changed, any script using the old key will receive a "401 Unauthorized" error until the new key is used in its place.
+Once the key has been changed, any script using the old key receives a "401 Unauthorized" error until the new key is used in its place.
 Read access and rotation of the key is audited.

 - Client Certificate Required: When enabled, a client certificate is required with the web request, and if not enabled, client certificates are ignored and do not need to be present.
 A valid client certificate is any client certificate that is signed by a Certificate Authority trusted by the server on which BeyondInsight resides.